 Royal is running in next year’s Republican primary against state Sen. John Murante of Gretna, who entered the race with the endorsement of Gov. Pete Ricketts.

 Current State Treasurer Don Stenberg will be term-limited out of office when he completes his second four-year term at the end of next year.
-The same is true for Murante, who will finish his second four-year term in the Legislature in 2018.

 Royal, who splits his time between working with Northwestern clients and campaigning throughout the state, is also emphasizing the treasurer’s responsibility as a trustee of Nebraska’s 529 savings plans.